open-mmlab/mmrazor/docs/en/get_started.md

 - [MMCV](https://mmcv.readthedocs.io/en/latest/#installation)

 **Note:** You need to run `pip uninstall mmcv` first if you have mmcv installed.
-If mmcv and mmcv-full are both installed, there will be `ModuleNotFoundError`
+If mmcv and mmcv-full are both installed, there will be `ModuleNotFoundError`.

 ## Installation